diegobnh/iiswc_2022/README.md

 # Performance Characterization of AutoNUMA Memory Tiering on Graph Analytics #

-This directory contains instructions and codes for reproducing experiments submitted to the IEEE International Symposium on Workload Characterization (IISWC 2022).
+This directory contains instructions and codes for reproducing experimental results presented in "Performance Characterization of AutoNUMA Memory Tiering on Graph Analytics".
+This paper is accepted for publication at 2022 IEEE International Symposium on Workload Characterization (IISWC 2022).
+To run these artifacts, a machine with Intel Optane is required.

 The execution of the experiments is divided into three major phases: